 4. Weight balance

 According to CDC data, childhood obesity rates exceed 19% in the US.
-Excess body fat can disrupt hormonal balance during puberty.
+Excess body fat can disrupt hormonal balance during puberty, which in turn affects growth timing and trajectory.